Project communication = everything

 Clear communication is the key

-I have a master’s degree in project management, and remember our professors drilling this idea into us during the two years we met with them:
+I have a master’s degree in project management.
+Our professors drilled this idea into us during the two years we met with them:

 “It doesn’t matter what else you get right.